-2.30 Straightness of Springs: Fig. 19(A) -All springs shall be free of sharp bends or kinks due to adjustment, but a gradual bow in the springs is permissible.
+2.27 Straightness of Springs: Fig. 19(A) All springs shall be free of sharp bends or kinks due to adjustment, but a gradual bow in the springs is permissible provided the bow is not sufficient to reduce the separation between springs below the specified minimum.

-2.31 Separation Between Springs: Fig. 19(B) -The clearance between adjacent springs, whether in their operated or unoperated position, shall be
+2.28 Separation Between Springs: Fig. 19(B) The clearance between adjacent springs, whether in their operated or unoperated position, shall be